 Blade: Trinity is one of the most unforgettable movies in cinema history - not because it’s so good, but because it’s a train wreck from beginning to end.
 The dark stories from the set of Blade paint a picture of Wesley Snipes being a celebrity who’s impossible to work with.
 Multiple members of the cast and crew claim the production almost came crashing down because of the nightmare behavior of Snipes, but he’s not the only person to blame.

-These Blade behind the scenes secrets are all absolutely bonkers, and they explain why the movie is such a mess.
+These Blade behind the scenes secrets are all absolutely bonkers, and they explain why the movie is such a mess - and why it effectively ended that version of the franchise.
 Not only was Snipes high the entire time he was on set, but he and the film’s director were openly fighting.
 Their hatred for each other even ended up turning into a physical altercation that spilled out onto the set.
 If you didn’t already think this movie was bananas, taking a look behind the scenes of Blade: Trinity will make you realize how crazy it really was.

 After completing the film, Wesley Snipes sued the production and New Line Cinema for a whopping $5 million.
 He claimed the "director, screenplay, and supporting cast of Blade: Trinity" were put in place without his consent and he was basically forced to make the movie.
 On top of that, Snipes claimed he hadn't been paid everything he was owed for his appearance and "he was harassed and defamed because of his race."
 The suit was settled out of court for an undisclosed amount of money.